Super Rugby Unlocked

-The former Super Rugby teams (the Bulls, Lions, Sharks and Stormers) would compete in the Rainbow Cup SA in May-June 2021 before being incorporated into the United Rugby Championship for the 2021-22 season.
+The former Super Rugby teams (the Bulls, Lions, Sharks and Stormers) would compete in the Rainbow Cup SA in May–June 2021 before being incorporated into the United Rugby Championship (URC) for the 2021–22 season.

 Format

 The seven participating teams played each other once, home or away.
 The top-placed team at the end of that seven-week round-robin was awarded the Super Rugby Unlocked title.

 All tournament points were then carried forward to the 2020–21 Currie Cup, incorporating a return round-robin of matches followed by cup playoffs.

 Tournament points in the Super Rugby Unlocked standings were awarded to teams as follows: